Skip to main content

 Our Mission

-The M.S. in Human Development and Family Science with an option in Marriage and Family Therapy at Oklahoma State University prepares students to provide ethically responsible, culturally competent, personally engaged, research-informed, and integrative-systemic therapeutic services for diverse individuals, couples, families, and presenting problems.
-Through an immersive, rigorous, and developmentally sequenced training approach—focused on clinical, academic, and professional excellence—this program equips students with the capability to enhance human lives, strengthen relationships, and build communities, through leadership and service in the MFT profession.
+We prepare students to provide ethically responsible, culturally competent, personally engaged, research-informed, and integrative-systemic therapeutic services for diverse individuals, couples, families, and presenting problems.
+Through an immersive, rigorous, and developmentally sequenced training approach—focused on clinical, academic, and professional excellence—this program equips students with the capability to enhance human lives, strengthen relationships, and support communities through leadership and service in the MFT profession.

 Program Goals

-Demonstrate knowledge of family systems theoretical models and clinical interventions and be able to apply an Integrative Systemic Therapy approach across diverse client populations and presenting problems.
+Demonstrate a knowledge of MFT theoretical models and clinical interventions and be able to apply an Integrative Systemic Therapy approach for diverse client populations and presenting problems.

 Demonstrate an understanding of relevant ethical and legal principles and codes of conduct as well as competence in ethical decision-making skills—with sensitivity toward values, diversity, and the systemic context.